 - Sneezing:

-While normal, frequent sneezing can also be a sign of irritation or illness affecting the nasal passages.
+While babies sneeze more frequently than grown-ups, more sneezing than normal could be a sign of irritation or illness affecting the nasal passages.

 - Runny nose:

-A runny nose is a common sign of baby congestion and may be accompanied by sneezing or other symptoms.
+A runny nose or clear mucus is a common sign of baby congestion and may be accompanied by sneezing or other symptoms.

 Check each baby’s nostril for any blockages or secretions that could make breathing harder.

-In some cases, this noisy breathing can be caused by laryngomalacia , a common condition in newborns in which the soft tissue above the vocal cords falls over the airway during inhalation.
+In some cases, this noisy breathing can be caused by laryngomalacia (or a “floppy airway”), a common condition in newborns in which the soft tissue above the vocal cords falls over the airway during inhalation.

-This condition often resolves on its own as the baby grows.
+This condition often resolves on its own as the baby grows, but in severe cases, babies might need other interventions.

 Is It Normal For A Baby To Sound Congested But Not Sick?

 Yes, it is completely normal for a baby to sound congested even when they are not sick—this is a regular part of newborn development.
-New parents, especially first-time moms, may be concerned by these symptoms, but they are usually not a cause for alarm.
+Most new parents feel concerned by these symptoms, but they are usually not cause for alarm.

 Because newborns have tiny nasal passages, they can easily become irritated or partially blocked without the presence of visible mucus.

-Babies breathe mainly through their noses and naturally make extra mucus to trap and clear irritants.
-Because their nasal passages are so small and not yet fully developed, even slight swelling or dryness in the nasal passage can make them sound stuffy.
+Babies breathe exclusively through their noses until they are around three months old.
+Because their nasal passages are so small, even slight swelling or dryness in the nasal passage can make them sound stuffy.1

 Several factors can contribute to a stuffy nose without mucus, including:

-Small nasal passages: Tiny, immature airways make every little blockage noticeable.
+Small nasal passages: Tiny airways make every little blockage noticeable.

 Weather changes: Shifts in temperature or air quality may trigger stuffiness.